Aeindus/IFilterShellView/README.md

 ? o 10/10/2022 & n 5/5/2015 | ( s "Test" ) & file # notice that "s" is an alias for the "start"-with command
 # or
 ? o 10/10/2022 & n 5/5/2015 | s Test & file       # if the argument won't contain white spaces then quotes are not necesary
+# or
+? cs & c "zwm cl" & f & ext ".exe"                # translates to: search `case sensitive (cs)` all where item `contains` string "zwm cl" and is of type `file` and ends with string ".exe"
 # or any other combination
 ```
 `Warning!` If you don't specify a logical grouping then the conditions will be parsed in the order they appear in.